Soemmerring's gazelle

 Soemmerring's gazelle (Nanger soemmerringii), also known as the Abyssinian mohr, is a gazelle species native to the Horn of Africa (Djibouti, Eritrea, Ethiopia, Somalia and South Sudan).
-The species was described and given its binomen by German physician Philipp Jakob Cretzschmar in 1828.
+The species was first described and given its scientific name by German physician Philipp Jakob Cretzschmar in 1828.
 Three subspecies are recognized.
 It is possibly no longer present in Sudan.

 Since 1986, Soemmerring's gazelle has been classified as Vulnerable by the International Union for Conservation of Nature (IUCN).

 Taxonomy and evolution

 The scientific name of Soemmerring's gazelle is Nanger soemmerringii.
-Formerly considered member of genus Gazella within the subgenus Nanger before Nanger was elevated to genus status, Soemmerring's gazelle is one of members of the genus Nanger and is classified under the family Bovidae.
+Formerly considered a member of the genus Gazella within the subgenus Nanger before Nanger was elevated to genus status, Soemmerring's gazelle is a member of the family Bovidae.
 The species was described and given its binomial name by German physician Philipp Jakob Cretzschmar in the In Rüppell, Atlas zu der reise im nördlichen Afrika ("Atlas of Rüppell's Travels in Northern Africa"; 1826–28) in 1828.
-Soemmerring's gazelle is named after German physicist Samuel Thomas von Sömmerring.
+Soemmerring's gazelle is named after German physician Samuel Thomas von Sömmerring.